 If it is unclear where I stand, or where my opposition comes from, let it no longer be a mystery.
 Let it be said here without obfuscation.

-I love every pocket of life, of compassion, of creativity, of escape from the status quo, that I find in the anxious, ever creeping, all consuming, prosaic, apathy loving, inhumane uniformity of American society.
-I love the human connection of two vastly different persons, that should be isolated in separate cells by their socio-economic status, finding some commonality, breaking invisible barriers.
+I love every pocket of life, of compassion, of creativity, of escape from the status quo that I find in the anxious, ever creeping, all consuming, prosaic, apathy loving, inhumane uniformity of American society.
+I love the human connection of two vastly different persons that should be isolated in separate cells by their socio-economic status, finding some commonality, breaking invisible barriers.
 Even friendship is revolutionary sometimes.
 I love the woman who can take a moment out of her busy day, the rat race of money gathering and needing to pass exams, to appreciate a song, a piece of writing.
 I love the street art that blankets alleys of business districts.
 I love the anarchy symbol on a light post in front of the bank.
-I love the underworld, the echoes of its vibrance, its whispers that all is not dead and drab.
+I love the underworld, the echoes of its vibrancy, its whispers that all is not dead and drab.
 I love when persons begin to see each other, not as objects in the metropolitan monolith, but as tangible persons, teeming with real breath.
-I love when communities begin to question the myths that nothing can ever change, and that they are powerless.
+I love when communities begin to question the myths that nothing can ever change and that they are powerless.
 I love when persons start to see each other as non-disposable, not easily discarded, not merely means to some greedy end.
 I love passion.
 I love when someone is not too cool to care.
-I love when someone comes out of the cocoon of their sneering, to be vulnerable enough to have their heart eviscerated by the insanity of these ways of life, and carry the scars of everything.
+I love when someone comes out of the cocoon of their sneering to be vulnerable enough to have their heart eviscerated by the insanity of these ways of life.
+I love when someone is unashamed of carrying the scars of everything.

-Even at my most critical, when I seem venomous and high on fire to some, I may be spitting acid, yet it will be in service of love to things I value, things I find beautiful.
+Even at my most critical when I seem venomous and high on fire to some, I may be spitting acid, yet it will be in service of love to things I value, things I find beautiful.
 I don’t think any of this was ever hidden, or mysterious.
-To the contrary, pay attention, and what I love was shouted loudly in every polemic I ever wrote, every criticism I ever lobbed, every ideological fight I ever entered.
-Yet here it is, said as straightforward as possible, if somehow someone missed it.
+Pay attention and what I love was shouted loudly in every polemic I ever wrote, every criticism I ever lobbed, every ideological fight I ever entered.
+Yet here it is said as straightforward as possible, if somehow someone missed it.